resurfaceio/logger-java/CONTRIBUTING.md

 git push origin master --tags
 ```

-Start the next version by incrementing the version number, and adding `-SNAPSHOT` to the end.
+Start the next version by incrementing the version number and adding `-SNAPSHOT`,
+in `pom.xml` and `Baselogger.java`.

 ## Errata